JunXingLiu/openhouseflaskapp/README.md

 | `toTime`  | `string` |

 * Since we are processing up to 100 users every 5 mins, I have decided to create a thread for each request for faster processing time.
-* The function processes 3 type of logs: click, view and navigate and stores in a sqlite3 database(In the real world, S3 or any other NoSQL DB would be ideal for storing data with different structure).
+* The function processes 3 type of logs: click, view and navigate and stores in a sqlite3 database.
+In the real world, we could:
+    *  NoSQL, data strucure is not uniformed.
+    *  Use S3 to store the log files and AWS Athena to process and analyze the data.
-* The function accepts all request and returns a submitted message to the client but will skip any logs with an invalid error type(accepted: click, view, navigate).
+* The function accepts all request and returns a submitted message to the client but will skip any logs with an invalid log type(accepted: click, view, navigate).
 ---

 ``` http